War of the Worlds (1988 TV series): Second season

 The creative team of Season 1 was replaced, bringing in Frank Mancuso, Jr., who was also busy producing Friday the 13th: The Series.
 Many aspects of the show were retooled, such as the title sequence and music, and much of the black humor and Biblical references were removed.
 Norton and Ironhorse, two major characters from the first season, are killed off in the season premiere and replaced by mercenary John Kincaid (Adrian Paul).

 The modern-day setting of the first season shifted to a not-too-distant future of "Almost Tomorrow" in which the world has since spiraled into a dismal state with its economy, environment, and government all beaten down.
 The antagonists of the first season are replaced by the Morthren, from Morthrai; while the first season aliens were said to be from the planet Mor-Tax, there is a half-hearted explanation for this change in the final episode.
 The Morthren exterminate all the aliens from the first season for their failure to eradicate humanity.

 Whereas bacteria and radiation are constant problems for the aliens in the first season, the Morthren have quickly found a cure-all means for this by transmutating into human bodies.
 With this, they forwent the ability to possess human bodies, retaining only one human body.
 These bodies are, however, easily damaged; as seen in the series a single bullet wound is enough to cause the aliens' human form to break down, killing them.
-Their equivalent of body-swapping is a cloning machine that makes exact copies of someone, the only difference being the duplicates loyalty to the Morthren cause.
+Their equivalent of body-swapping is a cloning machine that makes exact copies of someone, the only difference being the loyalty of the duplicates to the Morthren cause.
 Their continued existence is also linked to the original person being kept alive by the aliens, as Ironhorse fatally proves in the first episode of the season.
 Ironically, as sores are the telltale signs of alien possession in the first season, a lack of scars or any physical flaw was a telltale sign of a clone, as the Morthren are fixated with perfection.
 While the Eternal is their god, the Morthren are led by Malzor (played by Denis Forest, who had a large part in the Season 1 episode “Vengeance Is Mine”).
 Just under him was the scientist Mana (Catherine Disher, whose husband also played a major role in a Season 1 episode) with Ardix (Julian Richings who appeared briefly in “He Feedeth Among the Lillies”) as her assistant.